nortikin/sverchok/docs/nodes/logic/loop_in.rst

 .. image:: https://user-images.githubusercontent.com/10011941/101334215-e047d600-3877-11eb-89df-cfaaf73dd427.png

-You can change socket the socket labels in the N-Panel
+You can change the socket labels in the N-Panel

 .. image:: https://user-images.githubusercontent.com/10011941/101360702-519a7f80-389e-11eb-826d-0e1c5a7152d1.png